domasles/paperchat/README.md

 **Plugin fails to load or compile**:
 - Check Java version (requires 21+)
-- Verify API key is set correctly
+- Verify API key and/or model is set correctly
 - Check server logs for detailed error messages

 **AI responses not working**: